-Woman Wednesday: Maya
+Woman Wednesday: Jenny

 *Note: Woman Wednesday is a part of our blog.
 Each Woman Wednesday post will feature a woman who would like to share information in the hopes of inspiring and motivating other women.
 Comments are welcome below.

-Q and A with Maya, Berkeley, California
+Q and A with Jenny, Cody, Wyoming

 Q: What are you passionate about?